How to Lower Call Center Turnover Rates for Good

 Empower agents to gain mastery in their positions

 Virtual Employee Assistants (VEA) – or digital buddies – have been tapped as an effective solution to help contact centers both support and motivate their agents.
-These AI-driven solutions help agents with their day-to-day activities such as handling repetitive tasks, answering common questions, gathering basic information, and routing customer service enquiries.
-Providing agents with virtual help enhances their workflow, improves overall productivity and goes a long way toward reducing attrition.
+These AI-driven solutions help agents with their day-to-day activities.
+For example, they help with handling repetitive tasks, answering common questions, gathering basic information, and routing customer service enquiries.
+Providing agents with virtual help enhances their workflow and improves overall productivity.
+This goes a long way toward reducing attrition, having a big impact on a company’s bottom line.

 Ask your agents for feedback and make it count